-Moreover, according to Article 18 of the Asylum Procedures Directive, it is not lawful to detain a person solely for the reason that s/he has lodged an asylum application.
+Moreover, according to Article 18 of the Asylum Procedures Directive, 16 it is not lawful to detain a person solely for the reason that s/he has lodged an asylum application.

 To guarantee the non-arbitrariness of detention and the respect of fundamental rights of applicants for international protection, the the list above is exhaustive.
 (Article 8).
 Several procedural guarantees were also put in place, such as the principles of brevity, due diligence and judicial review (Article 9).
-Further, the recast of the Directive regulates the conditions in detention facilities, such as access to fresh air and communication with lawyers, NGOs and family members (Article 10).
-Furthermore, according to the Dublin Regulation (Article 28), "when there is a significant risk of absconding, Member States may detain the person concerned to secure transfer procedures following this Regulation, based on an individual assessment and
+Further, the recast of the Directive regulates the conditions in detention facilities, such as access to fresh air and communication with lawyers, NGOs and

+14 Directive 2013/33/EU of the European Parliament and of the Council of 26 June 2013 laying down standards for the reception of applicants for international protection family members (Article 10).
+Furthermore, according to the Dublin Regulation (Article 28), 17 "when there is a significant risk of absconding, Member States may detain the person concerned to secure transfer procedures following this Regulation, based on an individual assessment and only in so far as detention is proportional and other less coercive alternative measures cannot be applied effectively."